soyeong-kim/Airbnb-Analysis/README.md

 # Airbnb-Analysis
-Text analytics using Airbnb data in New York City
+Text analysis using New York City Airbnb dataset